Nazanin1369/MachineLearning-Boston-Housing-Predictions/README.md

 ## Project 1: Model Evaluation & Validation
 ### Predicting Boston Housing Prices
 This document describes the implementation of a Machine Learning regressor that is capable of predicting Boston housing prices.
-The data used here is loaded in sklearn's load_boston dataset and comes from the [StatLib library](https://archive.ics.uci.edu/ml/datasets/Housing) which is maintained at Carnegie Mellon University.
+The data used here is loaded in ([`sklearn.datasets.load_boston`](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston)) and comes from the StatLib library which is maintained at Carnegie Mellon University.
+You can find more information on this dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing) page.

 #### Statistical analysis
 * Total number of houses: 506